The 3 most important level 1 CFA exam topics are:

 reading it twice:: at the beginning of the exam prep + revision just before the exam.

 Regardless of the strategy, the goal is always the same to remember things better in the exam!

-The strategy’s definitely worth it because of how important Ethics is to CFA Institute.
-It’s the only topic given special treatment through introducing the so-called ethics adjustment.
-This principle has been set by CFA Institute to discriminate between the borderline cases: which should be given a pass and which should be given a fail.
+When you study your Ethics – whether at the beginning, in the middle, or at the end of your prep – is really up to you.
+That is why when you set up your CFA exam study plan, you can easily choose your preferred topic sequence using drag&drop for topics in the PLAN view of your Study Plan.
+Remember one thing, though!
+Devoting enough study time to Ethics is definitely worth it because Ethics is so important to CFA Institute.
+It’s the only topic given special treatment thanks to introducing the so-called ethics adjustment.
+This principle has been set by CFA Institute to discriminate between the borderline cases: who should be given a pass and who should be given a fail.

 There are 4 major areas covered by the Quantitative Methods topic: